Brain metastasis: Causes

 Lung cancer and melanoma are most likely to present with multiple metastasis, whereas breast, colon, and renal cancers are more likely to present with a single metastasis.

+Pathophysiology

+Metastatic spread to the brain is usually hematogenous.
+Metastatic cells often lodge at the interface between gray mater and white mater as arteries narrow in caliber at this site.
+Spread to the meninges may result in leptomeningeal cancer.

 Diagnosis

 Brain imaging (neuroimaging such as CT or MRI) is needed to determine the presence of brain metastases.
-In particular, contrast-enhanced MRI is the best method of diagnosing brain metastases, though detection is primarily done by CT.
-Biopsy is often recommended to confirm diagnosis.
+In particular, contrast-enhanced MRI is the best method of diagnosing brain metastases, although primary detection may be done using CT.
+Positron emission tomography (PET) is usually not considered suitable for imaging of brain metastases, because the most frequently used PET-radiotracer, 18F-FDG, does not only accumulate in the tumor but is naturally taken up by normal brain tissue, usually resulting in insufficient tumor-to-background contrast.
+PET-imaging of brain metastases is however feasible using alternative radiotracers, such as the Gallium-68 labeled peptide 68Ga-Trivehexin, a tracer targeting the tumor cell surface protein αvβ6-integrin.
+68Ga-Trivehexin demonstrated high uptake in a brain metastasis of tonsil carcinoma but no uptake in the surrounding healthy brain tissue, enabling a delineation of the brain metastasis (see image).

-The diagnosis of brain metastases typically follows a diagnosis of a systemic cancer.
+In addition to imaging, biopsy is often recommended to confirm diagnosis.
+The diagnosis of brain metastases typically follows a diagnosis of a primary cancer.
 Occasionally, brain metastases will be diagnosed concurrently with a primary tumor or before the primary tumor is found.

-In brain metastasis due to malignant melanoma, MRI imaging showed high T1 and low T2 intensity due to the deposition of melanin in the brain.
+In the setting of brain metastasis due to malignant melanoma, MRI imaging showed high T1 and low T2 intensity due to the deposition of melanin in the brain.
 In susceptibility weighted imaging (SWI), it usually shows abnormal SWI hypointensity in larger proportion than brain metastasis caused by breast carcinoma.